Banking & Financial Services Salary Guides

 Hiring trends every Digital Marketer in Singapore’s banking and financial sector should know in 2020

-about 3 years ago by Mindy Liew / Back to all blogs
+over 3 years ago by Mindy Liew / Back to all blogs

 By: Mindy Liew, Banking & Financial Services

 We witnessed the banking and financial sector’s increased investment in tech capabilities giving way to new services and the disruption of a traditional business model.
 Digital transformation of the financial services industry was inevitable with the introduction of digital banks, fintech digital disruptors, artificial intelligence and machine learning.

 This wave of disruption changed the way businesses connect with their customers.
 By virtue of customers gravitating towards digital experiences and products, businesses are expected to interact with their customers via a digital-first, mobile-first, customer-centric approach, or risk being left behind.
 For this reason, a multitude of functions and processes within the sector have been impacted in this revolution towards simplification, automation, accessibility and transparency.

 New technologies demand new skills, and marketers are not immune to these changes.

 Advances in technology, including AI systems, are creating an ecosystem where traditional marketing positions are in danger of becoming outdated.
 Retraining and reskilling are absolutely crucial for digital marketers in this ever-evolving digital era.

 Managing customer experience and the customer’s journey has been a priority for the financial services sector in 2019.
 In the same vein, we’ve seen the rise of personalised and data-driven marketing, along with an increasing dependence on artificial intelligence in marketing.